-In most organizations, core values are plastered across the walls of the workplace with the belief that it can help in building a strong team foundation and an equally strong organizational culture.
-However, just talking about the core values of the organization or expecting employees to start imbibing these values in their everyday work practices by simply reading them, is least likely to provide the desired results.
-It is important for organizations to take the necessary steps and develop effective strategies to ensure that the organizational core values are converted into tangible employee behaviours.
+In most organizations, core values are displayed prominently at the workplace with the belief that it can help in building a strong organizational culture.
+However, organizations need to take concrete steps to ensure that the organizational core values are converted into tangible employee behaviours.

 The core values of an organization help in establishing the moral code which its workforce must abide by.
-They represent the beliefs that are most important to the way an organization operates and how it is perceived by its customers, employees and business partners.
-Since employees act as the representatives of an organization, it is important for them to display behaviour and attitude that is reflective of key organizational values.
-In addition to helping in sending out a positive message about the organization, the value-based behaviour of employees also makes it easier for its management to measure and manage the organization’s standards.
+They represent the most important beliefs of an organization and how it is perceived by its customers, employees and others.

-The responsibility of communicating the core values of an organization to the individual members of the workforce lies with the senior management team.
-They need to ensure that they talk about these values every time they interact with their juniors.
-Moreover, they actually need to live these values to make sure that the employees also integrate them into their everyday working and behaviour.
+The responsibility of communicating the core values of the organization to the employees lies with the senior management team.
+Therefore, they need to ensure that they talk about these values every time they communicate with employees.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)